isebarn/CBM/README.md

 # CBM.jl

-CBM.jl is a COBRA toolbox that implements a collection of constrained based analysis methods.
+CBM.jl is a COBRA toolbox written in the [Julia](http://julialang.org/downloads/) programming language.

 CBM provides a broad range of functionality found in similar COBRA toolboxes, while being easy to use and providing top of the line performance.